Disney Springs Tips for Parents: Taking the Kids

 As parents of an only child, it also helped us to see Nic as a maturing individual.
 By putting himself in what was at first an uncomfortable situation, he was able to reach his goal of becoming a Space Academy graduate.
 In doing so, he had so much fun that I’m sure he would like to become a permanent resident!

 From Space Camp graduate to volunteer

 In fact, Nic applied and interviewed for crew trainer/camp counselor position at Space Camp for summer 2020.
 While he was SO excited to receive a job offer, it understandably was rescinded due to the COVID-19 situation.
 HOWEVER… he interviewed again for summer 2021 and was hired.
-Nic worked as a crew trainer and resident assistant — living and working at Space Camp was one of Nic’s bucket list items.
+Nic worked as a Mission Control Complex Crew Trainer and Resident Advisor — living and working at Space Camp was one of Nic’s bucket list items.
 Space Camp continues to be a life changing experience for him.

 We’re Hiring Postcard from Space Camp